jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 15-08-2025:` "Frame Complete" Tooltip dismissable with an X/Close button.

++ `COMPLETED: 12-09-2025:` BUG `.points---ahead` for player 2 does not go into inactive state when the player 2 is not at the table.

 + `TODO:` Highlight the next ball to be played in the colour sequence with the same CSS border that appears on hover.

-+ `TODO:` BUG `.points---ahead` does not go into inactive state when the player is not at the table.

 + `TODO:` Styling of scores and other elements in `.frame-over-message` element should be improved.